 From slavery through to the Civil Rights Movement, the treatment of African Americans has been a stain on the nation’s history.
 As the birthplace of both Confederate America and the Civil Rights Movement Georgia and Alabama are great destinations for history students.

 There are an increasing number of memorials and museums documenting the events of the Civil Rights Movement.
-Students can stand in the pulpit where Dr. Martin Luther King preached; visit the key sites, and understand the bravery behind Rosa Parks refusal to give up her bus seat at this time of institutional inequality.
+Students can stand in the pulpit where Dr. Martin Luther King preached and learn obout the bravery behind Rosa Parks refusal to give up her bus seat at this time of institutional inequality.

 A visit to America’s historic heartland is sure to leave a lasting impression and will give context to the events that have shaped modern America, providing a fascinating school trip.